 - Add brewed black tea or chai to a batch of homemade muffins - perfect for a flavorful snack/breakfast!

 - Experiment with tea-infused cocktails.
-Here are a few great recipes to get you started!

 This Raspberry Green Tea Infused Ice Cream is perfectly tart, sweet, slightly herbal and super creamy.
 Made with a coconut milk base, it’s also vegan and sweetened with agave nectar.